 As cognitive cyber analysis becomes necessary, cyber risk analysis should be continuous and go far beyond the standard two-level dimensions (typically impact and probability).
 In my experience, organizations performing with weighted multi-dimensional analysis and extended performance metrics see much better insights and are able to establish a more credible enterprise risk posture to insurers, bankers and shareholders.
 Be prepared for security and resiliency to transform in major leaps as we enter an era of global community sharing and intelligence.

 Cyber incident recovery

 Buckle up, because we’re just getting started.
-Bookmark IT Biz Advisor and stay tuned for my next blog in this series, which will take a closer look at threats from within an organization.
+Bookmark IT Biz Advisor and stay tuned for my next blog related to business continuity in this series, which will take a closer look at threats from within an organization.
 For more insights on cyber resilience, follow me on LinkedIn.

 IBM solutions for cyber resilience range from maturity assessments to IBM Resiliency Orchestrator with nearly 500 pre-defined workflows.
 The latest two cyber incident recovery RALs enable cyber recovery experts to detect, monitor, repair and report on configuration and data delta changes.
 Questions?
 Schedule a consultation with an IBM Business Continuity Services expert today.

 Related topic: Disaster recovery as a service (DRaaS)

 IBM products related to business continuity plans

 - IBM Disaster Recovery as a Service (DRaaS)